lvbegin/mutex/README.md

 This project also contains an implementation of classes that uses mutex:

-- condition_variable: this class is similar to the class std::condition_variable but it can be used with mutexes that are instances of classes other than std::mutex.
+- condition_variable: The class is similar to the class std::condition_variable but it can be used with mutexes that are instances of classes other than std::mutex.
 It is defined in the file conditionVariable.h.

+- lock_guard: The class is similar to the class std::lock_guard and allows locking several mutexes at once avoiding deadlocks (similar to the definition given in c++17).
+The class is defined in the file lockGuard.h.

 ---------------------------------------------
 Compilation